CortexODE: Learning Cortical Surface Reconstruction by Neural ODEs: Experiments

 \subsubsection{Baselines}

 We compare our CortexODE-based pipeline with state-of-the-art (SOTA) deep learning approaches for cortical surface reconstruction, including PialNN~\cite{ma2021pialnn}, CorticalFlow~\cite{lebrat2021corticalflow}, DeepCSR~\cite{cruz2020deepcsr}, and Voxel2Mesh~\cite{wickramasinghe2020voxel2mesh}.
 Since PialNN is designed for pial surface reconstruction, we use initial WM surfaces generated by the CortexODE-based pipeline as the input of PialNN to reconstruct WM surfaces.
 The same initial WM surface meshes are simplified to 5k vertices as the input for Voxel2Mesh, as it is difficult to deform spheres to cortical surfaces.
+The input mesh is subdivided iteratively to 164k vertices by Voxel2Mesh.
 For CorticalFlow, we use subject-specific convex hulls as the input surfaces instead of a global convex hull which leads to unstable training in our experiments.
 For DeepCSR, the predicted SDF is $2\times$ the size of the input MRI volume to reduce partial volume effects.
 For acceleration, we apply the same topology correction algorithm as used in our pipeline for DeepCSR.
-For fair comparison, all models including CortexODE are trained on an Nvidia Titan XP GPU with 12GB memory.
+For CorticalFlow and DeepCSR, the reconstructed surface meshes have up to 500k vertices.
+For CortexODE and PialNN, the predicted meshes have approximately 120k--160k vertices for the HCP and ADNI datasets, as well as 60k--150k vertices for the dHCP dataset.
+For fair comparison, all models including CortexODE are trained on an Nvidia RTX 3080 GPU with 12GB memory.